PROF. FABIO ZOBI

 and Maturation into Cardiomyocytes.

 Dr. Hagir Suliman and Dr. Claude Piantadosi (Duke University Medical Center, USA) provide evidence that our B12-ReCORM-2 molecule has the capacity to augment cardiomyogenesis via a defined mitochondrial pathway and that the same has unique therapeutic potential for targeting embryonic stem cell maturation in cardiac disease.
-The differentiation of embryonic stem cells into energetically efficient cardiomyocytes contributes to functional cardiac repair and is envisioned to ameliorate progressive degenerative cardiac diseases.
 Read more about it here.